 Last Modified: October 8, 2002

-Presenter: L. Kestin Presenter's Affiliation: Department of Radiation Oncology, William Beaumont Hospital, Royal Oak, MI, USA
+Presenter's Affiliation: Department of Radiation Oncology, William Beaumont Hospital, Royal Oak, MI, USA

-There has been a long-running debate as to if prostate biopsies should be obtained following radiation therapy.
+- There has been a long-running debate as to if prostate biopsies should be obtained following radiation therapy.

-In this study, investigators performed a detailed pathologic review of post-irradiation prostate biopsies.
+- In this study, investigators performed a detailed pathologic review of post-irradiation prostate biopsies.
 They then attempted to correlate these findings with radiation dose and clinical outcome.

 Materials and Methods

-78 patients with locally advanced prostate cancer were prospectively treated with external beam radiation therapy (EBRT) in combination with high dose rate brachytherapy (HDRB) and had post-radiation
+- 78 patients with locally advanced prostate cancer were prospectively treated with external beam radiation therapy (EBRT) in combination with high dose rate brachytherapy (HDRB) and had post-radiation

 biopsies available for review.

-EBRT (46 Gy) was followed by either 2 or 3 iridium-192 HDR implants.
+- EBRT (46 Gy) was followed by either 2 or 3 iridium-192 HDR implants.

-HDRB dose was escalated from 5.50 to 10.50 Gy per implant.
+- HDRB dose was escalated from 5.50 to 10.50 Gy per implant.

-Post-irradiation biopsies were obtained at a median interval of 1.5 years after completion of treatment.
+- Post-irradiation biopsies were obtained at a median interval of 1.5 years after completion of treatment.

-All pre- and post-irradiation biopsies were reviewed by a single pathologist.
+- All pre- and post-irradiation biopsies were reviewed by a single pathologist.

-Median follow-up was 5.7 years.
+- Median follow-up was 5.7 years.

-The ASTRO definition for PSA failure was used.
+- The ASTRO definition for PSA failure was used.

 - 40 patients(51%) had residual tumor in post-radiation biopsies.

 - 7-year biochemical control(BC) was 79% for patients with negative biopsies, versus 33% for positive biopsies.

-By regression analysis, biochemical failure was associated with a higher percentage of positive pre-irradiation biopsies, lower radiation dose, lower dose per implant, and a higher percentage of positive post-irradiation biopsies.
+- By regression analysis, biochemical failure was associated with a higher percentage of positive pre-irradiation biopsies, lower radiation dose, lower dose per implant, and a higher percentage of positive post-irradiation biopsies.

-For patients with less than 25% pre-RT biopsies, positive 7-y BC was 81%, versus 32% for those with 50% or more positive biopsies (p=0.01)
+- For patients with less than 25% pre-RT biopsies, positive 7-y BC was 81%, versus 32% for those with 50% or more positive biopsies (p=0.01)

-Only pre-treatment cancer volume and lower RT dose were significantly associated with residual cancer.
+- Only pre-treatment cancer volume and lower RT dose were significantly associated with residual cancer.

-For patients who received less than 80 Gy, 73% had positive post-RT biopsies, versus a 56% positve biopsy rate for 84-90 Gy, and only 39% for those who received 92 Gy or greater.
+- For patients who received less than 80 Gy, 73% had positive post-RT biopsies, versus a 56% positve biopsy rate for 84-90 Gy, and only 39% for those who received 92 Gy or greater.

-Patients with positive-post RT biopsies are more likely to experience biochemical failure.
+- Patients with positive-post RT biopsies are more likely to experience biochemical failure.

-Patients with greater tumor volume, or those who receive a lower RT dose are more likely to have positive post-treatment biopsies and to experience biochemical failure.
+- Patients with greater tumor volume, or those who receive a lower RT dose are more likely to have positive post-treatment biopsies and to experience biochemical failure.

-This study shows a correlation between a pathologic finding and the clinical course of disease.
+- This study shows a correlation between a pathologic finding and the clinical course of disease.

-It also shows that patients with a high volume of disease are at high risk for biochemical failure, even with high total radiation doses.
+- It also shows that patients with a high volume of disease are at high risk for biochemical failure, even with high total radiation doses.
 Thus, other treatment stratagies should be investigated for these patients.

-One issue that was not addressed by this study is the optimal timing for post-irradiation biopsy.
+- One issue that was not addressed by this study is the optimal timing for post-irradiation biopsy.

 Oncolink's ASTRO Coverage made possible by an unrestricted Educational Grant from Ortho Biotech.

-Oct 4, 2013 - For women with stage IIIB squamous cervical cancer, cisplatin added to radiotherapy plus high-dose-rate brachytherapy is associated with improved disease-free survival, according to a study presented at the annual meeting of the American Society for Radiation Oncology, held from Sept.
-22 to 25 in Atlanta.
+Sep 18, 2014 - For patients with prostate cancer, combination beam plus brachytherapy does not compromise long-term sexual function compared with external beam radiotherapy, according to a study presented at the annual meeting of the American Society for Radiation Oncology, held from Sept.
+14 to 18 in San Francisco.